THE UNIVERSITY OF THE THIRD AGE

 Parliamo Italiano 1

 Discover France through Culture, Region and Language

 Parliamo Italiano 2

-This group aims to explore all aspects of language, including conversation, language learning, language change, dialects, children’s language, and the language of literature and special groups.
-Group members are invited to suggest topics that interest them, and we invite members and guest speakers to talk to us about areas in which they have some expertise.
+This group aims to explore all aspects of language, including conversation, language learning, language change, dialects, children’s language, and the language of literature and particular groups.
+Members are invited to suggest topics that interest them, and we invite members and guest speakers to talk to us about areas in which they have expertise.

 We are two informal groups of U3A members who are interested in improving our spoken French.